pigatron-industries/pigatron-industries.github.io/_posts/2022-02-27-Three-Body-Simulation.md

 ```

 The bulk of the work is done in the calculateAcceleration function.
 This calculates the acceleration for a single body, the index being passed in as a parameter.
-It loops through the other bodies, and implemets Newton's equations to add each acceleration to the current bodies acceleration:
+It loops through the other bodies, and implemets Newton's equations to add each acceleration to the current bodies acceleration.
+The vector r is calculated as the difference between 2 bodies and the vector class provides a length function which uses Pythagoras' equation to calculate the length.

 ``` cpp
 void ThreeBody::calculateAcceleration(int i) {